Code-Institute-Submissions/wfpblife/README.md

 The site contains a large call-to-action, contains imagery and colors that suggest health and vitality, and prevents users from commenting or submitting recipes unless they create an account; unless they **_JOIN_** the revolution.
 Further encouragement is offered by allowing users' recipes to become **_Most Popular Recipe_** and **_Recipe of the Week_**, thereby creating a sense of competition.

 The incorporation of HTML, CSS, JavaScript and Python elements in an organised, well-structured manner should satisfy the last goal of displaying the developers's talents as a junior web developer.
+The site can be viewed [here](https://wfpblife.herokuapp.com/)

 ***